 Access is everything

-the most important ingredient of all; an identifiable route to the prospects you’ve highlighted.
+But generating long-term fundraising success, depends on the most important ingredient of all; an identifiable route to the prospects you’ve highlighted.
 Whether it’s your trustees, governors, or fundraising team members – there needs to be personal access to the individuals on your list of potential major givers.
 Simply churning out the stats and knowing how wealthy people are, won’t be enough.
 After all, there are lots of well-off people who give nothing.
 And plenty of those who aren’t so wealthy who still make major gifts, often through their Wills.

-is inherently personal.
+So, yes there may be change ahead, but the new regulations could provide a timely reminder that major gift fundraising is inherently personal.
 It works on the basis of trust and the strength of relationships that exist between people.
 Major gift fundraisers should have little to fear from tighter controls on mining the data of strangers.

 If you would like to discuss or feedback on the above article then please contact the AFC – enquiries@afc.org.co.uk